RuchitaAg/Election-Analysis/README.md

 ## Election Audit Summary:

-The python script renders analysis with minimal time-investment or human intervention making the audit report free of manual error.
+The python script renders analysis with minimal time-investment or human intervention making the audit report free of manual errors.
 It can be easily deployed for other congressional districts as well as senatorial districts and local elections with small modfications:

 The script is capable of reading any number of rows with mutliple candidates without requiring any alterations.